Background

 So in the third phase of the shared fantasy, the narcissist triggers merger and fusion, a shared psychotic space.

-Narcissist uses this.
-Having embarked, having transitioned through the three transference, idealizing transference, mirror transference, and twin-ship transference, the shared fantasy is complete.
+Having transitioned through the three transference, idealizing transference, mirror transference, and twin-ship transference, the shared fantasy is complete.

 Now the narcissist proceeds to the next phase, which is devaluation and discard.

 But I will not discuss it in today's video because I've dedicated several videos to these phases of devaluation and discard and hoovering.
 I recommend that you search the channel.
-Yes, every channel on YouTube is a search function.
+Yes, every channel on YouTube has a search function.
 Please use it.
+Just type the keywords.

 Okay, so what are you?
 Are you the narcissist's love or are you the narcissist's object?